 R (R Core Team, 2018) is an open-source programming language that is designed for statistical computing (Hornik, 2013).
 R can perform anything from standard data analysis (e.g. Multiple Regression, Hierarchical Linear Modeling, or Structural Equation Modeling) to highly specialized computations that may be unique to a scientific field.
 R is a programming language and not just a statistical analysis package.
 Many data scientists and practitioners can contribute to R by writing new and unique software, called “packages” in R. At the time of this writing, the Comprehensive R Archive Network (CRAN) contains 12,959 available packages, including packages to read data in varying formats (e.g., readr, open.xlsx, haven, rjson, officer), access databases (e.g., DBI, odbc, RSQLite), clean data (e.g., dplyr, tidyr, stringr, reshape2), perform data analyses and machine learning (e.g., caret, xgboost, randomForest, caret, survival), visualize results (e.g., shiny, ggplot2), and interface with other programming languages (e.g., Rcpp, reticulate, RJava).
 These packages, just like R itself, are free of charge.

-This Master Tutorial will teach attendees how to leverage R and several packages to most efficiently take and combine data from various sources (including SQL databases) and manipulate it so as to be compatible with standard analytical techniques and visualization packages, in particular ggplot2.
-Users should have a basic understanding of R syntax, types (e.g. numeric and character), and data structures (in particular dataframes).
-From a basic understanding of R, we will teach users how to efficiently manipulate, join, rearrange, and clean data.
-From there we will show users how to quickly and effectively extract meaning from data with functional syntax.
+This Master Tutorial will teach attendees how to leverage R and several R packages to efficiently extract, combine, and clean data from various sources (including SQL databases) for applying standard analytical techniques and visualization packages, in particular ggplot2.
+Users should have a basic understanding of R syntax, types (e.g. numeric and character), and data structures (in particular data.frames).
+Given a basic understanding of R, we will teach users how to efficiently manipulate, join, rearrange, and clean data. we will then show users how to quickly and effectively extract meaning from data with functional syntax.

 Proposed Session

-The proposed tutorial is a continuation of the authors’ ongoing attempt to make R more accessible to the I-O community, encourage good coding standards, and lower the entry barrier for scientists and practitioners.
+The proposed tutorial is a continuation of the authors’ ongoing attempt to make R more accessible to the I/O community, encourage good coding standards, and lower the entry barrier for scientists and practitioners.
 R’s user base is quickly increasing.
 Due to its flexibility, power, and freedom from costly and intrusive licenses, R usage has surpassed the most popular packages like SPSS and SAS in the academic realm (Muenchen, 2015).
 R has recently been ranked as fifth among the top ten programming languages (Smith, 2016), and recent polls (Piatetsky, 2015) indicated that R is the most popular analysis software among data scientists.
 Furthermore, universities are increasingly turning to R as the tool of choice in their advanced statistics and research methods courses, arguably making proficiency with R a requirement for quantitative researchers in general.
 Given the increasing importance of R for data analysis, the need for people who are able to independently perform their data wrangling in R is higher than ever.

 Note that the tutorial will be interactive.
 Interested attendees will be encouraged in advance of the conference to download the R software and packages.
 Materials for the tutorial will be provided using either SIOP’s mySIOP.org file repository or a link to a file repository from which the users can download.